Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Method

 computed for a set of parameter values, $\mathbf{P}$, for three Auger observables $F \in \{J_{\text{CR}}, \,\langle X_{\text{max}} \rangle, \allowbreak \sigma(X_{\text{max}})\}$ at each $i$-th energy bin in $E\geq 10^{17.85}\,\mathrm{eV}$.
 For the UHE neutrino datasets, we assume Poissonian likelihood distributions:

 where $\mu^i_d$ and $n^i_d$ are the expected and observed number of events, respectively, at the $i$-th energy bin of dataset $d \in \{$Auger, KM3NeT, IC-EHE, HESE($> 5\,\mathrm{PeV}$), NST($> 5\,\mathrm{PeV}$)$\}$.
-For energy bins with zero observed events, i.e., outside the 90\% CL interval of KM3-230213A, the deviance simplifies to $2\mu_d$, which is given by:
+For energy bins with zero observed events, i.e., outside the 90\% CL interval of KM3-230213A, Equation \ref{deviance_nu} simplifies to $2\sum_d \mu_d$, where $\mu_d$ is given by:

 where $\phi^{\text{all-flavor}}_{\nu+\bar{\nu}}$ is the model-predicted all-flavor neutrino flux and $\mathcal{E}^{\text{all-flavor}}_d$ is the sky-averaged, all-flavor detector exposure corresponding to dataset $d$.
 Both quantities are averaged between neutrinos and anti-neutrinos.
 The integration is carried over the energy range of the dataset $[E_{\text{max}, d}, {E_{\text{min}, d}}]$, and the result is multiplied by $1/3$ to return the expected number of events from a single neutrino flavor.
 The detector exposures of Auger, IceCube, and KM3NeT/ARCA used to calculate Equation~\ref{deviance_nu} were obtained from \citet{auger_fp_constr_aeff}, \citet{IC_UL2025}, and \citet{km3_landscape_companion}, respectively.